vipulgupta2048/firedocs/api-app/Impressions/Code Generator for Requests.md

 ## Overview

 After creating your request, and saving it in Firecamp.
 You might have a need to to run the same request in your application.
 To help with this Firecamp lets you generate snippets of code in various languages and frameworks.
-Just copy the code from Firecamp, and paste it into your own application.
+That in turn helps you implement, build and test faster.

 Click the `Code` link located below the word "REQUEST" in the request panel of the API app.